celal2344/NFC_Wallet/README.md

+Simple system that demonstrates NFC contactless payments from one phone to another.
+Includes 2 android applications and a Node.js server for API calls.
+Stripe API handles all the payment related operaions.

 Used Express for the server-side of the project.
 Server connects to the Stripe API using Stripe's Node.js SDK.
 There are 3 routes on the server-side.
 Whenever the user enters their card information the information gets encrypted on client-side using the AES encryption system then the encrypted message is sent to the server side using the '/create-payment-method' route and gets decrypted and sent to the Stripe API.